xcomfan/my_notes/python/python.md

----
-layout: page
-title: "Python Reference"
-permalink: /python/
----

-[comment]: <> (TODO: Look at https://docs.python.org/3/library/stdtypes.html for a comprehensive list of Python built in types you can use for organizing your notes.)
+#TODO: Look at https://docs.python.org/3/library/stdtypes.html for a comprehensive list of Python built in types you can use for organizing your notes.)

-[comment]: <> (TODO: The above link is also a good starting point for what to add to notes for each type.)
+#TODO: The above link is also a good starting point for what to add to notes for each type.

 [Style Guide]({% link python/style_guide.md %})